Rockncoder/node-boot-camp/README.md

 node-boot-camp

+REQUIRES an environment variable MONGODB_CONNECTION - which points to your mongodb.

 This app demonstrates using restify to create a microservice RESTful API in Node.js.
 * The API use webtokens to secure
 * Shows how to decompose node apps using modules